Resonate Recordings

 Now let’s dive into the specific steps it takes to create your video podcast.

-Filming in Person
+Filming in person

 Filming a podcast in person, whether you are a solo host or interviewing a guest, will take the most amount of work.
 Here are the key steps you need to take to produce an in-person video podcast.